 Separate Design, CMS Vendor Selection and System Integration

-Consider the scope of your project and whether or not you would do well to hire a CMS consultant assist you with the CMS selection.
+Consider the scope of your project and whether you would do well to hire a CMS consultant assist you with the CMS selection.
 Selecting and implementing the right solution to meet your specific needs can be an overwhelming task.
 Every CMS vendor has a biased view of their product and one goal in mind: to convince you that their solution is the best.
 Why?
 Because that’s the CMS vendor’s job.
 In the current economic recovery, some companies are looking to Open Source CMS to reduce costs.
 Open Source CMS can absolutely be the right CMS for some organizations - but not for all.
 Open Source CMS can have hidden costs and risk that are often overlooked.

 Separating the CMS selection and the Systems Integrator (SI) selection will avoid right SI and wrong CMS or having a great CMS solution and a lousy integration partner.